 There are lots more, of course, but these are clipped forms that have more or less replaced the longer original in everyday speech.
 Can you think of some others to add to the list?

-10 Responses to “Word Subtraction”
+10 thoughts on “Word Subtraction”

 Hey, this is a nice list, but shouldn’t “plane” be substracted from “aeroplane” rather than airplane?